igreil/simplinvoice/README.md

   \InvoiceLine[0] or \InvoiceLine[z] or similar …
 - Option to have $ before amount, € after: $10 <=> 10 €
 - Layout issues with single digit tax amounts (e.g. 19/7%)
+- QR code needs to get values automatically, instead of having to hardcode them
 - Issues with X class: \TaxAmnt uses the last calcualted value instead of zero
-- An easy way to add a horizontal rule, or some vertical white space
+- An easy way to add a horizontal rule, or some vertical white space?
 - Perhaps a counter for invoice numbers, automatically incremented and writen to an external file?
 - PDF Metadata
 - Documentation!

 ## License and Disclaimer